tjgore/codetype/content/articles/how-to-use-git-for-beginners.md

 copy of about.html
 ```

-Git solves this duplication of renaming by saving snapshots of your files so that you can revist or revert back to previous versions of those files.
+Git solves this duplication of renaming by saving snapshots of your files so that you can revisit or revert back to previous versions of those files.

 This is very useful in the case that your code stops working for a strange reason and you want to go back to the last working version or you want to undo all the changes and go back to your files 2 months ago.